-- What do I have to offer this person?
-What do I not have to offer?
+- What do I have to offer my team?
+What does my team need that I can’t provide?

-- What is keeping me from stepping into this person’s life?
+- What is keeping me from leading this team at the next level?